Getting Started with Prototyping

 Connections can be established from any (child) object within a Frame; this creates a Hotspot on that object within your Prototype.
 For example: a line or block of text; a button, image or icon; navigation menu, or tooltip etc.

-The Hotspot can then be connected to any top-level Frame, i.e. any other screen in your design.
-This Frame becomes the Destination Frame.
+The Hotspot can then be connected to any top-level Frame.
+This Frame will become the Destination.

 Note: It's not possible to use a nested Frame, Group or object as the Destination Frame.